 Data modeling and transformation were needed to make the platform scalable, which was held only in Apache Hadoop.
 This enables quick data recovery when there were any issues.

-Another thing that really helped Uber was that it made sure only modeled tables to be transferred onto its warehouse.
-This, in turn, reduced the operational cost for running a large data warehouse.
+Another thing that really helped Uber was that it made sure only modeled tables were transferred onto its warehouse.
+This, in turn, reduced the operational cost of running a large data warehouse.
 This was referred to as the second generation of Uber’s Big Data platform.

 Now, the ad-hoc data ingestion jobs were exchanged with the standard platform to transfer all the data in the original and nested formats into the Hadoop lake.

-As Uber’s business was growing at the speed of light, tens of terabytes of data were getting generated and added to the Hadoop data lake, on a daily basis.
-Soon, its Big Data platform grew over 10,000 vCores having approximately 100,000 batch jobs running per day.
-This resulted in the Hadoop data lake becoming a centralized source-of-truth for Uber’s analytical data.
+As Uber’s business was growing at the speed of light, tens of terabytes of data were getting generated and added to the Hadoop data lake, daily.
+Soon, its Big Data platform grew to over 10,000 vCores having approximately 100,000 batch jobs running per day.
+This resulted in the Hadoop data lake becoming a centralized source of truth for Uber’s analytical data.

 The following image summarizes how the snapshot-based data ingestions moved through Uber’s Big Data platform.